Mira0507/uniprot_api/README.md

 6  Q5SSL4    859
 ```

-You have to ensure that there's no missing values (`NA`) found in the data frame.
+Note that it's possible to get missing values (`NA`s) in the data frame due to failed API communications.

 ```r
 # Count the number of missing values in the `df`